In Unforgettable, Poppy Montgomery stars as Carrie Wells, a former police...

 The Listener (2009-2014)

-At the start of season two, Toby's path intersected with the Integrated Investigative Bureau, a specialized unit within the Royal Canadian Mounted Police.
+At the start of season two, Toby’s path intersected with the Integrated Investigative Bureau, a specialized unit within the Royal Canadian Mounted Police.
 Initially, he collaborated as an unofficial advisor with Sergeant Michelle McCluskey (Lauren Lee Smith), Corporal Dev Clark (Rainbow Sun Francks), and their supervisor Alvin Klein (Peter Stebbings).
-Later, Toby eventually assumed the role of a special consultant for the IIB.
+Later, Toby eventually becomes a special consultant for the IIB.

 Haven (2010-2015)

-At the series start, FBI agent Audrey Parker (Emily Rose) set foot in the titular coastal town.
-Although she initially perceived Haven as an ordinary, slightly drowsy town, Audrey soon unearthed a well-guarded secret: multiple citizens possessed a dormant curse or power that could be triggered, for any reason.
+When FBI agent Audrey Parker (Emily Rose) set foot in the titular coastal town, Haven seemed normal and quiet.
+She then uncovered a well-guarded secret: several citizens had a dormant power (or curse) that could activate at any moment.

-Audrey teamed up with Haven PD Detective Nathan Wuornos (Lucas Bryant) and Duke Crocker (Eric Balfour) to deal with the perilous repercussions of “The Troubles”- a recurring plague of afflictions that have haunted the town on multiple occasions.
+Audrey teamed up with local Detective Nathan Wuornos (Lucas Bryant) and Duke Crocker (Eric Balfour) to deal with the repercussions of “The Troubles”.

 Recommended article